-houses a medical display which featues medical instrument similar to those which Dr. Walter Reed may have used.
+It currently houses a medical display which features medical instruments similar to those which Dr. Walter Reed may have used.